 Federal regulations require big rigs to carry certain levels of insurance coverage, depending on the nature of the materials hauled.
 These regulations protect victims from owners who may not have the financial resources to pay damages out-of-pocket.

 Also of legal significance is that big rig drivers are required by federal law to maintain a log listing the hours on the road.
 This log is admissible evidence.
-If you retain our law firm to represent you, one of the first things we will do is take the legal measures necessary to obtain a copy of this.
+If you retain our law firm to represent you, one of the first things we will send a spoliation letter, the legal measure necessary to obtain a copy of this.